GDPR Compliance Checklist: 9 Important Steps

 Non-compliance is also often accompanied by legal action and hefty fines of EUR 20 Million or 4% of their global turnover – whichever is greater – underlining how important data protection is within EU laws.
 Thus, Compliance with GDPR is not just a legal mandate but also a fundamental step towards building trust with your customer base and partners.

-What is GDPR Compliance Checklist?
+What is the GDPR Compliance Checklist?

 9-Step GDPR Compliance Checklist